 Compared to the new Stryd, we find the previous generation Stryd very useful if it is not too windy.
 In this case the air-resistance is not negligible, but has a limited impact.

 The technical evolution is in the new high-quality sensors for movement and air pressure.
 Sensors for temperature and air humidity have also been added.
-For future applications the new Stryd is already equipped with a magnetometer.
-The objective of this magnetometer is to improve the accuracy with future releases of firmware.
 Furthermore, the storage capacity has been considerably increased and the battery charging system has been changed.
 If you want to know more about these improvements, we refer you to product information on the internet.

 Stryd is the first running power meter to measure the air-resistance in real time and for use in the power calculation.
 Garmin Power also has an option to take wind into account in the calculation, but gives a global indication only.
 The Garmin option requires that your watch has been connected to your mobile phone for at least 10 minutes.
 This is to get the current weather information.
 The Garmin determines the air-resistance from wind direction, running direction (GPS) and barometric changes.
 That’s all.